Having dark locks doesn’t mean you have to skip out on coloring your hair.

-I would suggest skipping the whole going lighter process and instead opt for a few of the options below.
+I would suggest skipping the whole going lighter process and opting for a few of the options below.

 1. Change the tone of your hair

-Hair color looks different from person to person due to the tone of it.
+Hair color looks different from person to person due to its tone.
 You can change your tone to cool, warm or neutral.

 For the most subtle change, I suggest figuring out your hair level and choosing one with the tone you want.

-If you like your hair’s tone and shade, you can still do a color over it to increase shine and add more depth.
+If you like your hair’s tone and shade, you can still color over it to increase shine and add more depth.

 Not sure which tone is best with your eye or skin color?
 Use this chart below as a nice little cheat sheet.

-As you can see if you have a neutral skin tone you are one of the lucky ones who looks good in both warm, neutral and cool tones.
+As you can see, if you have a neutral skin tone, you are one of the lucky ones who look good in both warm, neutral and cool tones.

 Also, keep in mind, rules were made to be broken.
-While traditionally, someone with fair pale skin should stick to cool or neutral tones if they have brown or hazel eyes, a warm tone would complement them quite well.
+For example, while traditionally, someone with fair pale skin should stick to cool or neutral tones if they have brown or hazel eyes, a warm tone would complement them quite well.